 Written by Yuval Gonczarowski, HBS ’17.
-This post was originally published on the Digital Initiative’s public blogging platform, Open Knowledge.
+This post was originally published on the Digital Initiative’s classroom blogging platform.

 What started as a place for disgruntled employees to share their frustrations with the people upstairs anonymously, quickly became a money-making machine.

 Glassdoor was founded in 2007 as a job-review website in California by three former Expedia employees who were gossiping about an accident one of them had made earlier, leaving the results of an employee survey on the printer tray.
 They were wondering what would have happened if the results had been publicized, and decided to move forward.

 After initial testing and fundraising, Glassdoor launched in 2008 focusing on reviews and salaries.
 Under the umbrella of anonymity, employees felt comfortable posting everything on their mind?—?both bad and good reviews, with a lot of honesty and sometimes a hint of humor.
 Predictions of salaries were also a strong tool that quickly built?—?many people voluntarily disclosed their salary; when averaged across a large number of employees in the same position, one could get a great idea of whether or not the company was worth applying to.
 Value creation was booming, and many people found Glassdoor as a great source of information.